AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-6a-public-health-service/frontmatter.md

 300j–24.
 Lead contamination in school drinking water.

 300j–25.
-Federal assistance for State programs regarding lead contamination in school drinking water.
+Repealed.

 300j–26.
 Certification of testing laboratories.

+300j–27.
+Registry for lead exposure and Advisory Committee.

 #### SUBCHAPTER XIII—PREVENTIVE HEALTH MEASURES WITH RESPECT TO BREAST AND CERVICAL CANCERS ####